More courses for doctoral candidates

 Services provided by the International Relations Office

-The International Relations Office provides services and organizes events that help international doctoral students to get settled in Heidelberg, to make contact with other students and to get to know the region.
+The International Relations Office provides services and organizes events that help international doctoral candidates to get settled in Heidelberg, to make contact with other students and to get to know the region.

 ► Services and events of the International Relations Office